emilfabian/ObsLeadEngine/README.md

 ## Validation of information
 To ensure that the ObsAPI will receive valid customer information, and to reduce the risk of receiving error messages during the data transmission, we require that you validate the customer information yourself before forwarding the request to the API.
 Data will be validated in the API as well, and as a result of this, your request might fail with status code 500.

+All information spinning and distrubution takes place after the lead is submitted to Obsidione, based on API criterias and partner agreements.
+For security purposes, it is not possible to select priority distribution to a specific partner.

+## Validation examples

 For validation of information from Norway, you can use the npm package norsk-validator which supports organisasjonsnummer, KID-nummer, bank account number and Norwegian social security numbers.
 Remember to never share or pass on sensitive information through our services.